DigitalPublishingToolkit/TOD47-Virtue/md/07Ochigame.md

 ‘existing ethics framework’ to AI.
 To this end, the board cites the AI ethics research groups at Google, Microsoft, and IBM, as well as academics sponsored by the MIT-Harvard fund.
 However, there are caveats.
-For example, the board notes that although ‘the term ‘fairness’ is often cited in the AI community,’ the recommendations avoid this term because of ‘the DoD mantra that fights should not be fair, as DoD aims to create the conditions to maintain an unfair advantage over any potential
+For example, the board notes that although ‘the term "fairness" is often cited in the AI community,’ the recommendations avoid this term because of ‘the DoD mantra that fights should not be fair, as DoD aims to create the conditions to maintain an unfair advantage over any potential